thomaspark/pubcss/README.md

 ### Sections

-Sections and subsections are automatically numbered by following this pattern.
+Sections and subsections are automatically numbered by following the pattern below.

 ```html